odoo/documentation/content/developer/misc/other/cmdline.rst

 Odoo Cloc counts the lines in each file of extra installed modules in a given database.
 In addition, it counts the Python lines of server actions and custom computed fields that have been directly created in the database or imported.
+Finally, it counts the lines of code of Javascript, CSS, and SCSS files, and of QWeb views from imported modules.

 Some files are excluded from the count by default:

 - The manifest (:file:`__manifest__.py` or :file:`__openerp__.py`)
 - The contents of the folder :file:`static/lib`
 - The tests defined in the folder :file:`tests` and :file:`static/tests`
-- The migrations scripts defined in the folder :file:`migrations`
+- The migrations scripts defined in the folder :file:`migrations` and `upgrades`
 - The XML files declared in the ``demo`` or ``demo_xml`` sections of the manifest

 For special cases, a list of files that should be ignored by Odoo Cloc can be defined